zentrocdot/sd-webui-aspect_ratios-dd/README.md

 <p align="justify">After writing my first <i>Extension</i> the realisation of this <i>Extension</i> was a little bit more complicated.
 I had a steep learning curve while programming using <i>gradio</i>.
 At the end of the day everything works as expected.</p>

+<p align="justify">This will be the last version I have programmed for the time being.
+It fulfils its purpose and can be adapted to personal requirements.
+Maintenance and bug fixing are not affected by this statement.</p>

 ## Motivation

 <p align="justify">The <i>Aspect Ratio</i> plays a crucial role when dealing with images.
 This statement is correct in relation to the painters of the Middle Ages, pictures by photographers and in AI image creation as well.</p>